Glazing a Glass Balustrade safely

 Glazing beads

-Both Hybrid® Orbit (previously known as Balcony 1 System) & Hybrid® Aerofoil (previously known as Balcony 2 System) balustrade systems employ the use of glazing beads.
-Glazing beads are parts of profiles which hold the glass in place.
-These glazing beads are separate profile that is engineered and designed to fit perfectly into than the handrail or the bottom rail.
+Both Hybrid® Orbit (previously known as Balcony 1 System) and Hybrid® Aerofoil (previously known as Balcony 2 System) balustrade systems utilise glazing beads.
+Glazing beads are parts of profiles that secure the glass in place.
+These glazing beads are a separate profile engineered and designed to fit perfectly into either the handrail or the bottom rail.

-The procedure is that you first fix the bottom and top rails and only after that you actually glaze the glass into the system.
-The way that this should be done is to use small bits initially of glazing beads, off cuts of say 50mm to 100mm wide and then position the glass in place.
-These small glazing bead parts can hold the glass in place with small rubber seals and allow access to the top and bottom of the glass.
+The procedure involves first fixing the bottom and top rails, and only after that, glazing the glass into the system.
+The recommended approach is to initially use small bits of glazing beads, off cuts of around 50mm to 100mm wide, and then position the glass in place.
+These small glazing bead parts can secure the

 Positioning and lining up the glass

-This allows a tremendous amount of flexibility in the installation because you don’t have to have everything perfect the first time you put in the glass.
-You put all the glasses in, you hold them with temporary glazing beads, and you then align all the glass lines, position, everything until you’re happy with it and all is ready for bonding.
+This flexibility in installation is tremendous because you don’t need everything to be perfect the first time you put in the glass.
+Place all the glasses in, secure them with temporary glazing beads, and then align all the glass lines and positions until you’re satisfied.
+At that point, everything is ready for bonding.

 Bonding the glass to the system